echeran/smile-of-murugan/webbook/chapter11.md

 The driving forces of the story spring out of the hearts of the heroes, mainly of course of Kaṇṇaki, Kōvalaṉ and Mātavi.
-One of the greatest merits of the work is the treatment of the problem of evil; the poet's conception of guilt.¹ Who is to be blamed for the 1 I remember having read years ago (1958) a discussion of this problem in a Tamil journal the name of which I unfortunately forgot.
-Its author was
+One of the greatest merits of the work is the treatment of the problem of evil; the poet's conception of guilt.[^poem-treatment-evil-guilt] Who is to be blamed for the tragedy?
-T. A. Chokkalingam.

-tragedy?
 The hot-headed king?
 The week Köōvalan?
 The attractive Mātavi?
 Or Fate itself?

+[^poem-treatment-evil-guilt]: I remember having read years ago (1958) a discussion of this problem in a Tamil journal the name of which I unfortunately forgot.
+Its author was
+T. A. Chokkalingam.

 *Cilappatikāram* is not a story of schematic shadowy figures, of faultless heroes and demoniac villains.
 If we ask who actually is the villain of the piece, we are unable to answer.
 Nobody is entirely to be blamed and all of them are guilty.
 Not a single character in *Cilappatikāram* is thoroughly bad or thoroughly good—not even the pious Jaina woman-ascetic, and probably not even Kaṇṇaki.

 Certainly not the king, "the virtuous Pandya monarch, the noble Nedunjeliyan", who is not intrinsically unjust or evil-he is only hot-tempered and unbalanced.
 Wherein lies his guilt?
 Instead of calling for an inquiry, instead of saying "Bring him along with the anklet for being executed if found guilty", the king says: "Put the man to death and bring me the bracelet!"

 Is Mātavi the immoral and vicious harlot as she appears in some folk versions of the same matter?
 Not at all.
 She is a charming
 character: sweet, clever, cultured, loving, passionate, trained to attract.
 Was it her fault that she was born in her caste and trained to become a courtezan?

 Is Kōvalaṉ a bad character?
 He certainly is not.
 He is of that tribe of Indian literary heroes who are "courteous, kindly, generous, competent, gentle-spoken, popular, pure, eloquent, well-descended,